ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## [SCSS] How to do responsive design: Media queries

-Personally, I like: 1) to stick the media queries inside the element's styles, and 2) to start the media queries from large to small using `max-width`.
+Personally, I like: 1) to stick the media queries inside the element’s styles, and 2) to start the media queries from large to small using `max-width`.

 And I like to cover _all_ the cases, adding breakpoints wherever the design breaks (sometimes even in a seemingly random width value if needed).
-It's work, but it makes the design so much nicer and much more robust.
+It’s work, but it makes the design so much nicer and much more robust.

 ```scss
 .element {